Alkimik9000/api-start-express-ts/README.md

 ## ------- RESTful API Sample Project ------- ##

-The RESTful API I have developed utilizes Node.js, Express, and TypeScript.
-With this API, you can create a local server to access data through an endpoint.
-The project also includes a testing process applied to the sample API.
+The RESTful API I've created uses Node.js, Express, and TypeScript to create a server on your computer.
+This server lets you save and access data through an endpoint.
+I've also included a testing process for the sample API in the project.

 ### 🚀 Features ###